daneodekirk/uwmarketing.googlemaps/uwmarketing/googlemaps/tests/README.txt

                 <dd>Changes saved.</dd>...
                 ...Google Folder...

-The description has been removed from the view and is simple there for reference and internal searching
+The description has been added back into the main google map view

     >>> 'id="parent-fieldname-description"' in editor_browser.contents
-    False
+    True

 Change the view for this folder to the Maps view supplied by this product